🎯 What is search intent optimization? (Direct answer)

 |---|---|---|---|

-| Informational | Long-form guides, how-to tutorials, explainer articles, FAQ pages, glossary entries, educational videos | Clear heading hierarchy (H2/H3), table of contents, direct answers in first paragraph, step-by-step lists, FAQ section with FAQPage schema, Article schema with author credentials | Product pages, sales landing pages, pricing tables without educational context |
+| Informational | Long-form guides, how-to tutorials, explainer articles, FAQ pages, educational videos | Clear heading hierarchy (H2/H3), table of contents, direct answer in first paragraph, step-by-step lists, FAQ section with FAQPage schema, Article schema with author credentials | Product pages, sales landing pages, pricing tables without educational context |

-| Navigational | Brand homepages, product pages, login pages, official documentation, support centres | Clear site identity, sitelinks-eligible navigation, prominent CTAs to the expected destination, Organization schema with sameAs links | Third-party blog posts attempting to intercept brand queries they cannot win |
+| Navigational | Brand homepages, product pages, login pages, official documentation, support centres | Clear site identity, sitelinks-eligible navigation, prominent CTAs to expected destination, Organization schema with sameAs links | Third-party blog posts attempting to intercept brand queries they cannot win |

-| Commercial Investigation | Comparison articles, "best of" listicles, in-depth reviews, buyer's guides, feature comparison tables, pros/cons lists | Comparison tables, use-case segmentation, clear recommendations, Product schema with reviews, original first-hand experience evidence (screenshots, test data, personal results) | Generic informational guides without comparison content; product pages that are visibly biased without evidence |
+| Commercial Investigation | Comparison articles, "best of" listicles, in-depth reviews, buyer's guides, feature comparison tables | Comparison tables, use-case segmentation, clear recommendations, Product schema with reviews, original first-hand experience evidence (screenshots, test data, personal results) | Generic informational guides without comparison content; product pages that are visibly biased without evidence |

-| Transactional | Product pages, pricing pages, sign-up forms, checkout flows, app download pages, booking interfaces | Clear pricing above the fold, action-specific CTAs, trust signals (reviews, guarantees), Product/Offer schema, fast page load (LCP <2.5s, INP <200ms) | Long-form educational articles (user has decided and wants to act, not read); comparison content (too late in the journey) |
+| Transactional | Product pages, pricing pages, sign-up forms, checkout flows, booking interfaces | Clear pricing above the fold, action-specific CTAs, trust signals (reviews, guarantees), Product/Offer schema, fast page load (LCP <2.5s, INP <200ms) | Long-form educational articles (user has decided and wants to act); comparison content (too late in the journey) |

 8. Optimising for Informational Intent

 After the direct answer, expand into deeper explanation.
 Use H2 and H3 headings so readers — and AI systems — can jump to whatever depth they need.
 A beginner should get their answer in the first section.
 An experienced reader should find specialist detail further in.
-This mirrors how AI engines structure synthesised responses, which makes progressive content more likely to be extracted.
+This mirrors how AI engines structure synthesised responses, making progressive content more likely to be extracted.

-Close informational articles with a 5–10 question FAQ covering the most common related queries.
-Mark it up with FAQPage structured data.
-FAQ sections do three things: capture long-tail queries, give AI Overviews clean extraction targets, and demonstrate the topic coverage completeness Google's Helpful Content System looks for.
+97% of top-ranking Google pages include at least one image.
+Original visuals count as an Experience signal in E-E-A-T evaluation.
+Close informational articles with a 5–10 question FAQ section marked up with FAQPage schema — it captures long-tail queries, gives AI Overviews clean extraction targets, and demonstrates topic coverage completeness the Helpful Content System looks for.

 9. Optimising for Navigational Intent

 Navigational intent is almost entirely brand-specific.
 Users know where they want to go — they're using the search bar as a navigation tool.
-For the brand being searched, that means making sure Google can reliably find, understand, and surface your official pages for those branded queries.
+For the brand being searched, this means making sure Google can reliably find, understand, and surface your official pages for branded queries.
 Third-party content rarely wins here.

 10. Optimising for Commercial Investigation Intent